-February's Lawn Tips Live video was filmed at Super-Sod of Gwinnett, Georgia (in Lawrenceville).
+February's Lawn Tips Live was filmed at Super-Sod of Gwinnett, Georgia (in Lawrenceville).
 Join sod experts Scott McElyea and Pamela McElyea as they discuss how to care for your warm and cool season grasses.
-Toward the end Super-Sod's Marketing Director, Hillary Thompson, shares her knowledge about February's featured weed.
+Toward the end Super-Sod's Marketing Director, Hillary Thompson, shares her knowledge about February's featured weed, common chickweed.

 Forsythia is the Signal!Forsythia signals it's time to apply pre-emergent herbicide because the soil is the right temperature.

 What's a Forsythia?
 It's that bush with yellow flowers that typically flowers in the middle of February.

 The rule of thumb is to apply spring pre-emergent herbicide when Forsythia starts blooming.
 In a typical year, if you don't have a Forsythia bush to signal you, apply pre-emergent between February 15th and March 1st to kill weeds before you even see them.
 Any later than that window and it's too late to kill weeds with a pre-emergent herbicide (you'll have to switch to a post-emergent to apply directly to the weeds).

 Does that sound like a lot to keep track of?
 Never mind that!

 Purchase a Lawn Coach subscription today and we'll mail you the pre-emergent herbicide you need to prevent weed seeds from germinating and causing an infestation this spring and summer.